01-edu/public/subjects/ai/model-selection/README.md

                                                     test_size=0.1,
                                                     shuffle=True,
                                                     random_state=43)
-# pipeline
-pipeline = [('imputer', SimpleImputer(strategy='median')),
-            ('scaler', StandardScaler()),
-            ('lr', LinearRegression())]
-pipe = Pipeline(pipeline)
 ```

-1. Run `GridSearchCV` on all CPUs with 5 folds, MSE as score, Random Forest as model with:
+1. Run `GridSearchCV` with the following settings:

+   - Using all CPUs, perform 5-fold cross-validation.
+   - Scoring metric: MSE (Mean Squared Error)
+   - Model: Random Forest

+   Hyperparameters to search:

-- max_depth between 1 and 20 (at least 3 values)
+   - `max_depth`: range between 1 and 20 (minimum 3 values)
-- n_estimators between 1 and 100 (at least 3 values)
+   - `n_estimators`: range between 1 and 100 (minimum 3 values)

-This may take few minutes to run.
+   This computation might take a few minutes to run.

-*Hint*: The name of the metric to put in the parameter `scoring` is `neg_mean_squared_error`.
+_Hint_: The name of the metric to put in the parameter `scoring` is `neg_mean_squared_error`.
 The smaller the MSE is, the better the model is.
 At the contrary, The greater the R2 is the better the model is. `GridSearchCV` chooses the best model by selecting the one that maximized the score on the validation sets.
 And, in mathematic, maximizing a function or minimizing its opposite is equivalent.
 More details:

 - https://stackoverflow.com/questions/21443865/scikit-learn-cross-validation-negative-values-with-mean-squared-error

-2. Extract the best fitted estimator, print its params, print its score on the validation set and print `cv_results_`.
+2. Extract the best fitted estimator, print its parameters, its score on the validation set, and display `cv_results_`.

-3. Compute the score the test set.
+3. Compute the score on the test set.

-**WARNING: If the score used in classification is the AUC, there is one rare case where the AUC may return an error or a warning: The fold contains only one class.
-In that case it can't be computed, by definition.**
+**WARNING: For classification tasks using AUC score, an error or warning might occur if a fold contains only one class, rendering the AUC unable to be computed due to its definition.**

 ---

 ---

 # Exercise 4: Validation curve and Learning curve

-The goal of this exercise is to learn to analyse the model's performance with two tools:
+The goal of this exercise is to learn to analyze the model's performance with two tools:

 - Validation curve
 - Learning curve